gdrosos/iac-bug-study-artifact/README.md

 particularly for other Infrastructure as Code (IaC) ecosystems or even ecosystems beyond IaC.
 Below, we outline the core components of the artifact that can be evaluated for reusability and provide instructions on adapting the artifact to new inputs or use cases.
+Specifically,
+we briefly explain how someone can modify and reuse our artifact to:
+(1) apply our bug analysis method (both qualitative and quantitative) to new IaC ecosystems (e.g., TerraForm,
+Salt),
+and (2) analyze the existing bug dataset for different purposes other than those presented in our paper.

-## Adapting the Artifact to New Inputs
+## Adapting the Artifact to New IaC Systems

 To adapt the artifact for collecting bugs from other IaC ecosystems, follow these steps: